|Study location||Estonia, Tartu|

 A motivation letter must be added to your application.

 The motivation letter is used to evaluate the applicant’s motivation to study on the programme.
-The letter of motivation is written in English.
-The letter of motivation is a 2400-3000-character text in which the student candidates describe: their previous studies and how they prepare them for study on the curriculum, their reasons for choosing the University of Tartu, possible research topics, proceeding from their interests and the offerings of the College of Foreign Languages and Cultures, planned studies (including their understanding of the structure and content of the curriculum), plans after graduation.
+The motivation letter (2400-3000 characters with spaces, written in English) must be added to your online application by the application deadline (March 15).
+In the motivation letter the student candidates describe: their previous studies and how they prepare them for study on the curriculum, their reasons for choosing the University of Tartu, possible research topics, proceeding from their interests and the offerings of the College of Foreign Languages and Cultures, planned studies (including their understanding of the structure and content of the curriculum), plans after graduation.

 An essay must be added to your application